đ Contents

 Although it works, this exposes model logic to arbitrary code execution.
 An attacker could inject destructive commands if input isnât controlled.

-in production controllers or models.đ Benchmarking: eval
+eval in production controllers or models.đ Benchmarking: eval vs. send vs. method_missing in Rails

-When building dynamic behavior in Ruby or Rails, developers often choose between eval
+When building dynamic behavior in Ruby or Rails, developers often choose between eval, send, or method_missing.
+Each has different trade-offs in terms of performance, safety, and readability.

 đ§Ş Benchmark Example